sourmash-bio/sourmash-examples/.github/ISSUE_TEMPLATE/add-a-new-example-.md

 ---

 <!--
-# yaml config options below.
+# toml config options below - see https://toml.io/en/
 ---
-frontpage: False # should it show up on front page?
-priority: 999 # default priority 999 => in with all the rest :).
+frontpage = false # should it show up on front page? priority = 999 # default priority 999 => in with all the rest :).
 1 pushes it to top, etc.
 ---
 -->